 worn by Jeff Spicoli in the movie "Fast Times at Ridgemont High."

 - A method of punishment.
 Most frequently practiced in the United Kingdom but also some of my United States readers admit to having been slippered.

 Simply use the bottom of a plimsoll or sneaker to apply a number of vigorous strokes (for a predetermined

 number X, the typical British term is "X of the best") to the bum of the

 grungiest plimsoll into a highly effective trainer, if you know what I mean.
 For

-the curious who have asked: I (Charlie) have never been involved with a slippering, either on the
+the curious who have asked: I (Charlie) have never been involved with a formal slippering, either on the

 sending or receiving end!
 Some of the reports I've received have been: